sagemath/sagewiki_to_gh-2022-10-10/days87.md

 === Jupyter notebooks ===

+[edited by William Stein]

-Our custom Sages are not currently available from Jupyter notebooks.
-If you'd like to write Jupyter kernels to change this, feel free to do so and add the instructions for using them here.
+Our custom Sages ARE available from Jupyter notebooks.
+Just make a copy of ~/.local/share/jupyter/kernels/sageroed (next to it) and edit kernel.json to point to your install.
+See https://github.com/sagemathinc/cocalc/issues/2201

 === Tmux ===